 Paper copies of these forms are available on the left wall in the Activities Office OR you can download the form.
 Here are the links (if the link does not work, go to mcleanactivities.org and click on the "Required Participation Forms" tab at the top.:

-The first day of the spring 2018 tryouts will be Monday, February 19, and then will continue for one week for the varsity and JV boys tennis teams.
+The first day of the spring 2019 tryouts will be on Monday, February 18, and then will continue for one week to select the varsity and JV boys tennis teams.
 The boys tennis tryouts will be held at nearby Lewinsville Park's six tennis courts.
-Monday 2/19 noon-3 PM (student holiday), then Tuesday through Friday 3:30 to 5:30.
+Monday 2/18 noon-3 PM (student holiday), then Tuesday through Friday 3:30 to 5:30.
 The girls will be at McLean HS.
-IF there are any weather cancelations.
-Plan to be available for Saturday 2/24 challenge matches, if needed (TBD- noon to 3).
+IF there are any weather cancellations, plan to be available for Saturday 2/24 challenge matches (TBD- noon to 3 probably at McLean HS).

 Potential team members will be evaluated on tennis skills, technique, strategy and tactics, teamwork, behavior, reliability (being on time or letting me know of any conflicts) and physical fitness.
-Various drills and short singles matches will be played.
-Please ensure that you are physically fit, because that first week will be tiring and there won't be enough time during the early season to begin exercising.
+Various drills and mini-sets of singles matches will be played.
+Please make sure that you are physically fit, because that first week will be tiring and there won't be enough time during the early season to begin exercising.
 Dress warmly in layers, wear a hat/cap and gloves.
 It will be cold out there.
 Wear tennis specific shoes because jogging shoes, cross-trainers and deck shoes do not have the lateral support and cushioning, plus they may mark the courts.
 Two identical racquets are recommended because strings seem to always break during important match play and an unfamiliar racquet WILL impact the way that you play.
 Bring your own water container...repeat, bring your own water.
-Decisions for varsity, JV and cuts will be made after three to five days of outdoor tryouts.
-Each person will be talked with individually and privately by the head or assistant coach.
+Cuts will be made after three to five days of outdoor tryouts.
+Each athlete will be talked with individually and privately by the head coach.

 As a general guideline, varsity players are advanced level and junior varsity are low advanced/intermediate level.
 The primary focus of the varsity team is to play interscholastic matches.
-The first two interscholastic scrimmages occur on March 2 and 6.
-The "regular" season for interscholastic matches will begin on March 20, four weeks after tryouts begin.
+The first two interscholastic scrimmages occur in early March.
+The "regular" season for interscholastic matches will begin on March 11, four weeks after tryouts begin.

 The regular season is six weeks long.
-Matches will consist of six singles and three doubles matches (most starting singles players also play doubles), but a lower ranked singles player may be a better doubles player and be a doubles starter on one of three doubles teams.
-Our varsity team may consist of approximately 20 players.
+Matches will consist of six singles and three doubles matches.
+Most starting singles players also play doubles, but a lower ranked singles player may be a better doubles player and be a doubles starter on one of three doubles teams.
+Our varsity team may consist of 20 +/- players.
 Seniors must make the varsity team.
-Our schedule will consist of two pre-season scrimmages, 10 Liberty Conference matches (each opponent- one at home and one away) and four non-conference matches.
+Our schedule will consist of two pre-season scrimmages, 10 Liberty District matches (each opponent- one at home and one away) and four high level non-district matches.
 Regular season matches are normally 10 game pro-sets with regular scoring with ads and tie-break at 10-10.
-Post-season tournament play (May) is a combination of 10 game pro-sets and the best two out of three sets.
+Post-season tournament play starts in May and is a combination of 10 game pro-sets and the best two out of three sets.

 The focus of our junior varsity team (freshmen through juniors) will be developmental to work on technical skills, learning about strategy and tactics through drills and playing intra-squad singles/doubles matches.
 NEW for 2019: The TOP THREE JV players will be allowed a challenge match of a bottom five varsity player and if he wins, he will be promoted to varsity.
 Many JV players (based on ranking) WILL have the opportunity to play "exhibition doubles" matches against the other varsity players during home and away interscholastic matches.
 All JV players are encouraged to attend home and away matches, whenever possible.

 Please remember that the FIVE most important skills for playing high level tennis are: 1.
 Consistency (keep the ball in play), 2.
 Directional Control, 3.
 Depth, 4.
 Spin (top spin, slice and flat) and finally #5.
 Power (hitting the ball hard without getting it in is pointless).

 Sportsmanship is a KEY part of life and particularly so in sports.
 People remember and talk about unsportsmanlike conduct.
 Good sportsmanship is an EXPECTATION.
 Treat others on/off the tennis court the same way that you'd like to be treated.
 Line calls are important too and being human we all make a few unintentional bad line calls, but remember, it is better to play a ball that is too close to call, than to have your opponent(s), team members, parents or coaches questioning your line calls.
 If only a hair of the the ball is touching the line, then the ball is good.
 Racquet abuse, i.e. throwing the racquet to the ground, net, fence or elsewhere, ball abuse, profane verbal outbursts and inappropriate hand gestures, mental meltdowns will NOT be tolerated and are grounds for point, game and/or match penalties.
 Always shake the hand of your opponent(s) at the end of your match.
 Unsportsmanlike behavior is grounds for being benched for one or more matches at the discretion of the coach, or a severe behavioral problem may result in being removed from the team, depending on the offense and after conferring with the DSA/ADSA (if someone is thrown-out of a game, he cannot play in the next interscholastic match, plus McLean's Activities Director (and Principal) are notified- they notify VHSL...fortunately this has never occurred under my watch).

-Other self-teaching suggestions: Good, free youtube tennis teaching coaches include Fuzzy Yellow Balls, Coach Kyril, Essential Tennis, Christophe Delavaut (high level, advanced tennis), Heath Waters (ATP/WTA coach), Tom Avery, and Jeff Salzenstein (former ATP pro and Stanford All-American).
+Other self-teaching suggestions: Good, free youtube tennis teaching coaches include Fuzzy Yellow Balls, Essential Tennis, Jeff Salzenstein (former ATP pro and Stanford All-American), Christophe Delavaut (high level, advanced tennis), Heath Waters (ATP/WTA coach), Tom Avery, and Coach Kyril.
 TennisResources.com (USPTA's videos: three free per day or you can subscribe).
 There are some so-called tennis teachers/coaches on youtube who are terrible.

-A few school policy reminders: (1) you must be taking and passing at least five classes, (2) the use of tobacco, alcohol, steroids or any illegal substance will not be tolerated and is grounds for serious school disciplinary action, including possible removal from the team, or team suspension; any action will be coordinated with the high school and the parent(s), (3) ENERGY drink consumption is prohibited because of the risk of potential health/heart problems, e.g 5 hour energy, Red Bull, etc, (4) hazing/bullying is not allowed (which includes social media) and (5) an athlete may only practice/participate if he was in school the ENTIRE day, unless his absence/lateness was authorized/excused by the school (note: one minute UNEXCUSED LATENESS to school- then you CANNOT practice or play that day)..
+A few school policy reminders: (1) you must be taking and passing at least five classes, (2) the use of tobacco, alcohol, steroids or any illegal substance will not be tolerated and is grounds for serious school disciplinary action, including possible removal from the team, or team suspension; any action will be coordinated with the high school and the parent(s), (3) ENERGY DRINK consumption is prohibited because of the risk of potential health/heart problems, e.g. 5 Hour Energy, Red Bull, Monster, etc, (4) hazing/bullying is not allowed (which includes social media) and (5) an athlete may only practice/participate if he was in school the ENTIRE day, unless his absence/lateness was authorized/excused by the school (note: one minute UNEXCUSED LATENESS to school- then you CANNOT practice or play that day)..